alchemyplatform/aa-sdk/site/react/useAddPasskey.md

 import { type UseAddPasskeyResult } from "@alchemy/aa-alchemy/react";
 ```

-Returns an object containing the Alchemy Accounts state.
+Returns an object containing the following state.

 ### addPasskey